Dear Mama: Production

 The song was written shortly before Shakur served a prison term.
-Upon completion of the track, Shakur phoned longtime friend Jada Pinkett-Smith, remarking;

-I wrote this song about our mothers and I want you to hear it.

-Pinkett-Smith's mother too had struggled with drug addiction, and their experiences growing up with this as children led to their friendship.
+Upon completion of the track, Shakur called close friend Jada Pinkett-Smith, remarking "I wrote this song about our mothers and I want you to hear it."
+Similar to Afeni Shakur, Pinkett-Smith's mother had struggled with drug addiction, and their experiences growing up with this as children led to their friendship.
 She later remarked that the song gave her a "rush of emotions" upon her first listen.
-Johnny J, one of the rapper's producers, noted that "The emotional, the sad songs, were his personal favorites."
+Johnny "J", one of Shakur's producers, noted that his emotional and vulnerable songs were his personal favorites.